Shahriar-0/Live-Bomberman/README.md

 **Challenge:** Handling both server and client shutdown properly.
 **Solution:** Calls `close()` for the server and `disconnectFromHost()` for the client to ensure a graceful disconnection, and deletes them using `deleteLater()`.

+## UDP

+### Constructor

+**Purpose:** Initializes the UDP manager and prepares it for network communication.

+### Destructor

+**Purpose:** Cleans up resources by stopping the UDP socket and ensuring safe deallocation.

+### initialize

+**Purpose:** Sets up the UDP socket for communication, either as a server or a client, using the provided IP address and port.

+**Challenge:** Binding the socket correctly for both roles.
+**Solution:** The server binds to `QHostAddress::Any` on the specified port to listen for incoming messages.
+The client binds to an available port to receive responses while sending messages to the designated server.
+Any binding errors trigger the `errorOccurred` signal.

+### onReadyRead

+**Purpose:** Handles incoming data from the UDP socket and processes it as JSON.

+**Challenge:** Correctly extracting and parsing datagrams while identifying the sender.
+**Solution:** Reads all pending datagrams in a loop.
+Stores the sender’s address and port when operating as a server for responses.
+Converts the received data into a `QJsonDocument` and emits the `dataReceived` signal only if the data is valid JSON.

+### sendData

+**Purpose:** Sends a JSON object over UDP to the appropriate destination.

+**Challenge:** Determining the correct target address and ensuring data is sent reliably.
+**Solution:** If acting as a server, sends data to the last known client (`m_peerAddress` and `m_peerPort`).
+If acting as a client, sends data to the predefined server address (`m_address` and `m_port`).
+Ensures the target address and port are valid before sending, and logs the transmission.

+### stop

+**Purpose:** Stops UDP communication by closing the socket and releasing resources.

+**Challenge:** Ensuring proper cleanup to avoid dangling pointers.
+**Solution:** Closes the socket, deletes it safely using `deleteLater()`, and sets the pointer to `nullptr`.

 ## Questions